networkrunt/NetworkRunt/content/post/afc-svi-configuration/index.md

   focal_point: Smart
   preview_only: false
 ---
-In this post, I will create a VXLAN Distributed Gateway SVI using VLAN 20 from the previous article.
+In this post, I will create a VXLAN distributed gateway SVI using VLAN 20 from the previous article.

 To create the SVI, I will move across to the configuration menu.
 IP configuration is performed in the relevant VRF.
 To add an SVI go into Configurations > Routing > VRF.